yilmazabdurrah/synthetic_laser_measurement_MATLAB/README.md

 # fake_laser_measurement_MATLAB
-Fake laser measurements from occupancy grid map
+Fake laser measurements from occupancy grid map, this code generates synthetic laser measurement data from an occupancy grid map

 When you run the FakeLaserRead.m script
 1) Reads map from a file with ".pgm" extension and its properties from a file with ".yaml" extension